nborrego/poppy-sdk-legs/README.md

 ### 1. Using Dynamixel Wizard
 The Dynamixel Wizard allows you to scan for servos on a USB COM port.
 To start, make sure you have the [Robotis U2D2](https://www.robotis.us/u2d2/) connected to your computer via USB.
 From here, connect a TTL cable from the U2D2 to a servo.
 Also, connect the power brick to the [U2D2 Power Hub Board Set](https://www.robotis.us/u2d2-power-hub-board-set/) and connect the U2D2 Power Hub Board Set TTL to the servo as well.
 With the U2D2 and the Power Hub both connected by TTL to the servo, you will be able to scan the servo on the Wizard.

 First, click scan on the Wizard.
 The Wizard will scan all servo IDs and all baud rates to start with.
 You can change what IDs and baud rates to scan under Options > Scan.
 If you have a servo connected, once the scan is complete, you will see the servo and its ID show up on the left on the Wizard.
 You can click on the servo to see all the information and options for that servo.
-It is important to remember that each servo has an ID and a baud rate.
+It is important to remember that each servo has a unique ID and a set baud rate.

 It is important to note that servos with the *same* ID **cannot** be displayed in the Wizard at the same time.
 All servo IDs **must** be unique to be scan-able and usable. **If you are integrating new servos into the system, you *MUST* scan in each new servo individually into the Wizard and change its ID to a new and unique ID before trying to use these servos together with existing or other new servos.
 All servos start with an ID of 1, so set it to something else and do not set it to an existing ID.
 A list of all used IDs for this project can be found below.
 Note that this can be tedious to do, and you may have to set temporary IDs on a servo in order to get it to what you want especially when swapping the IDs of servos.**
 <br/><br/>